 - apply fair selection criteria

-- explore alternatives to redundancy, such as other employment within the organisation
+- explore other alternatives to redundancy, such as a recruitment freeze

 Have you been offered a settlement agreement?